 Project type: semester project or master’s thesis.

-Prerequisites: Prior experience in text mining; solid data analysis skills; knowledge in NLP and computational linguistics; interest in history and social sciences a plus; language skills in both English and French.
+Prerequisites: Prior experience in text mining; solid data analysis skills; knowledge in LLM a plus; interest in environmental history a plus; language skills in French.

 The project investigates how digital tools can be used to study the dynamics of innovation in science and technology, from the eighteenth century to today.
 Innovation—the production of the new—is often said to be radical and path-breaking; yet, what can history teach us about the actual rhythms of innovation?
 Looking at past centuries of technological development, do we see continuity or discontinuity?
 Can we identify waves of innovation (and imitation)?
 How new is the new and how did people strategically describe and draw technology to present it as new?
 How did inventors in the past address the dangers and potential negative consequences of their activity?
 Analyzing and/or building a corpus of patents of invention, you will choose and apply state-of-the-art NLP/machine learning methods and/or use your statistical and data science knowledge.